tidalcycles/pulsar-tidalcycles/README.md

 `row` and `column` parameters can be specified to move the cursor on that position before the evaluation.

 ### Sound Browser
-To make the sound browser at the first tidal evaluation, add your paths to the `Sound Browser Folders` in the plugin configuration, separed by commas.\
+To make the sound browser at the first tidal evaluation, add your paths to the `Sound Browser Folders` in the plugin configuration, separed by commas.\ For example, on macOS, the default SuperDirt samples are at \
+`/Users/<yourUser>/Library/Application Support/SuperCollider/downloaded-quarks/Dirt-Samples/` \
-Restart atom to apply changes.
+Restart editor (Pulsar) to apply changes.

 ### Other configurations
-  * **Show error notifications**: show atom notifications on error
+  * **Show error notifications**: show editor notifications on error
   * **Only Log Last Message**: shows only last log message on console
   * **Only Show Log When Errors**: show only errors from ghci